 - One-Leg Stand

-DWI Attorney Pointing Out Problems With Chemical Tests
+New Jersey DWI Attorney Pointing Out Problems With Chemical Tests

 Law enforcement officers also administer blood or breath tests to drivers who are suspected of DWI.
 These tests are more reliable than field sobriety tests, but they are far from perfect.
 Law enforcement officers must follow specific procedures when administering both types of tests.
 Failing to follow these procedures could affect the outcome of the test.
 For example, officers must observe the driver for at least 20 minutes prior to administering a breathalyzer test to ensure the driver does not throw up, cough, burp or do anything else that could affect the results.
 Failing to follow this procedure – or other procedures like it – will lead to unreliable results.